 The real design process starts with the trusty garden survey of Garden Rescue applicants.
 This helps us designers design to scale and turn around so many designs each year.
 Given that we don’t visit the gardens until we get there for the build, the survey is the keystone in the whole process.

-Scaled surveys are drawn up and numerous pictures and videos are collated so us designers can have a 'virtual walkaround' of the garden and surrounding space.
+Scaled surveys are prepared, and numerous pictures and videos are collated so we designers can have a ‘virtual walkaround’ of the garden and surrounding space.

 3. Design Packs are Sent to the Competing Designers

-It's a closely guarded secret how the pairings happen between the designers on Garden Rescue.
-Each year, there's a slightly different ratio of whether I'm paired with Charlie Dimmock, Chris Hull or Flo Hedlam.
-It's part of the show we never get told about, other than the production team deciding who will be doing which gardens.
-I guess it's totally random looking at the garden design briefs I've had over the years on the show.
+It’s a closely guarded secret how the designer pairings are determined on Garden Rescue.
+Each year, there’s a slightly different ratio of whether I’m paired with Charlie Dimmock, Chris Hull or Flo Hedlam.
+It’s part of the show we never get told about, except for the production team deciding who will do which gardens.
+I guess it’s totally random, looking at the garden design briefs I’ve had on the show over the years.

 The design packs consist of: